 These principles are at the heart of the Abu Dhabi Dialogue's commitment to facilitating safe, orderly and regular temporary labour migration.

 Temporary labour migration is the term given to the governance model that regulates the migration of peoples within the Member States of the Abu Dhabi Dialogue.

 The key difference between the model in force in ADD Member States and many other parts of the world is that receiving countries do not grant permanent residency rights to migrants.
 Instead, the migrant's residency rights are dependent upon their employment.

 The temporary labour migration model offers several key benefits over permanent migration, for both sending and receiving countries, including:

 The Abu Dhabi Dialogue is a voluntary and non-binding inter-government consultative process, engaging twelve Member States of the Colombo Process (CP), namely Afghanistan, Bangladesh, China, India, Indonesia, Nepal, Pakistan, Philippines, Sri Lanka, Thailand and Vietnam; and six Gulf countries of destination: Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates, as well as Malaysia.

 Regular observers include the IOM, ILO, private sector and civil society representatives.

-The permanent secretariat is provided by the United Arab Emirates, and the current chair-in-office is Sri Lanka.
+The permanent secretariat is provided by the United Arab Emirates, and the current chair-in-office is Pakistan.

 Abu Dhabi Dialogue 2018 © Copyrights